GeekAlexis/FastMOT/README.md

 ### Example runs
 - With camera: `python3 main.py --analytics`
 - Input video: `python3 main.py --analytics --input video.mp4`
-- Use `-h` for detailed descriptions about other flags like output and visualization
+- Use `-h` for detailed descriptions about other flags like saving output and visualization